phbits/WebsiteFailedLogins/README.md

 ### Administrator ###

-Only necessary if using WinEvent as an Alert Method where alerts are written to the Application Event Log.
+Only necessary if using WinEvent as an Alert Method; where alerts are written to the Application Event Log.

 Administrator permission is needed to register a new Source in the Application Event Log.
 Once the source is registered, Administrator permission is no longer needed.
 The command to register WebsiteFailedLogins as a source is as follows.